ebassi/halting_problem/content/pelican.md

     :::console
     (pelican) $ ./develop_server.sh stop

-once you decide to publish your site, you can use one of the publishing targets inside the `Makefile`, and fill out the settings variables at the top; there are targets for FTP, SFTP, rsync, rackspace, Dropbox, and GitHub pages.
+if you decide to publish your site, you can use one of the publishing targets inside the `Makefile`, and fill out the settings variables at the top; there are targets for FTP, SFTP, rsync, rackspace, Dropbox, and GitHub pages.